kamerat/Epaper-Rain-Graph/README.md

 8. Customize your configuration:
    - In the `config.h` file:
      - Modify the `USER_AGENT` if desired
-     - Set the `YR_LOCATION` to your desired location ID
      - Set `DEBUG` to `true` or `false` as needed
      - set `SHOW_GRAPH_ON_NO_PRECIPITATION` to liking